ClarissaMilligan/CS-1180-FA24/Quiz-Exam-Resources/MidtermReviewSheet.md

 # Midterm Review
+The midterm will be held on Wednesday, October 9 or Thursday, October 10, depending on the class section that you are in.
+Regardless, all students will receive 55 minutes to complete the exam.
+The exam will be a paper exam, so a writing utensil is required.
+The exam is individual and talking will not be tolerated.
+You are allowed one 3" x 5" notecard (both sides) as a cheat sheet.
+On the day of your exam, please wait outside the classroom as I will be seating you for the midterm.

 ## Intro Material
 These topics will be covered *implicitly*, meaning there won't be questions that directly focus on these concepts, but you will need to understand these concepts in order to understand other questions